Bedkow/path_finder/README.md

 *under development*

-### A single file app that lets the user draw paths from point A to point B and uses an algorithm to choose the shortest one.
+### A single file app that lets the user draw paths from point A to point B ~~and uses an algorithm to choose the shortest one~~.

 Tech:
 - Vanilla JavaScript (ES6+)